Buying Wedding & Professional Firework Displays

 We’d all love a 30 minute extravaganza like Sydney Harbour Bridge for £500 of course, but the reality is around 5 minutes for up to £1k.
 It’s possible to extend this time, however without adding in extra fireworks (i.e. spending more), the firework team will have to thin the effects out so a 5 minute display at any given budget is always going to look significantly better than a 10 minute one at the same cost.

 The good news is that once the minimum display cost is met – which covers all the major expenses – then any extra money you can put into a display budget usually goes entirely into more fireworks.
 So spending another £500 could have a major impact on the show or add in some extra minutes.
-This is why we consider £1k+ to be a more realistic budget.
+This is why I consider £1k+ to be a more realistic budget.
 It’s hard to quantify budget against duration but usually £100 per minute is a good place to start.

 If you’re wanting really long displays such as 20 minutes plus, and it to be full-on the whole time, costs running into tens of thousands of pounds are likely.

 Having your event or wedding fireworks set to music is becoming increasingly popular.
 Experienced display teams can integrate your fireworks to your own choice of music tracks with great precision and it can really enhance the atmosphere.
 It works particularly well for weddings, since the music choice will have special meaning to the bride and groom.
-You can see behind the scenes at a musical wedding display in our Wedding Fireworks With Music article which explores an example wedding display from the operator’s viewpoint, with a company called Skydazzle Pyrotechnics.
+You can see behind the scenes at a musical wedding display in my Wedding Fireworks With Music article which explores an example wedding display from the operator’s viewpoint, with a company called Skydazzle Pyrotechnics.

 Specialist displays and difficult venues

-One of the more common venues that can cause problems is rooftops in built up areas, usually used for Christmas lights switch-ons and similar.
+One of the more common venues that can cause problems is rooftops in built-up areas, usually used for Christmas lights switch-ons and similar.
 These might need specialist rigging, have difficult access, require some road closures and in some cases the use of specialist pyro.
 It is likely this type of display will attract a higher premium as a result.

 Stadiums and similar venues are also a challenge because of the close proximity of people.
 Again, specialist pyro may need to be used which can increase the rigging times and costs accordingly.

 Finally, indoor pyrotechnics and effects such as walls of sparks or flames are becoming very popular.
-Here we are straying more into specialist pyrotechnics and stage effects requiring dedicated equipment so again we would expect costs to be higher than for traditional fireworks.
+Here we are straying more into specialist pyrotechnics and stage effects requiring dedicated equipment so again I would expect costs to be higher than for traditional fireworks.